Directed Study Course Guidelines

 Requirements and Procedures

-As per the Collective Bargaining Agreement, full-time faculty are not compensated for Directed Study courses during the academic year (Fall, Intersession, and Spring terms).
-They are compensated during summer sessions at the PHP adjunct faculty rate.
-Adjunct faculty are compensated for Directed Studies at all times, using the rate (PHP2, PHP, or non-PHP) appropriate to their rank.
-Compensation is 10% of the relevant per-unit pay rate multiplied by the number of units and number of students.
-For example, if the relevant pay rate is $2,000/unit, and a 4-unit Directed Study course has 3 students enrolled: .1 x $2,000 = $200, $200 x 4 x 3 = $2400.
+As per the USFFA Collective Bargaining Agreement (see 17.9.8), Full-Time faculty are not compensated for Directed Study courses during the academic year (Fall, Intersession, and Spring terms).
+They are compensated during summer sessions at the adjunct faculty PHP rate.
+Adjunct faculty are compensated for Directed Studies at all times, using the rate (PHP2, PHP, or non-PHP) appropriate to their rank and as stated in the PT-CBA (see article 18.9.1).